trueangle/kotlin-native-aws-lambda-runtime/README.md

 There are two types of lambda functions:

+###Buffered
-**Buffered** Lambda function collects all the data it needs to return as a response before sending it back.
+Buffered Lambda function collects all the data it needs to return as a response before sending it back.
 This is a default behavior of Lambda function.
 Response payload max size: 6 MB.

 ```kotlin